 What Can I Do With This Major?

 The B.S. in Dietetics will help you meet the requirements for becoming a Registered Dietitian Nutritionist (RDN) by earning the verification statement needed to apply to ACEND-accredited supervised practice programs (dietetic internships), and preparing you for the Registered Dietitian Exam administered by the Commission on Dietetic Education.
 Only SUNY Oneonta seniors have the opportunity for early acceptance into SUNY Oneonta’s online M.S.
-Nutrition and Dietetic Internship Combined Program through a Pre-Select Option for 50 percent of the seats.
+Nutrition and Dietetics Program through a Pre-Select Option for 50 percent of the seats.

 You can forge your own path to a successful career in clinical dietetics, nutrition education, food service management, health-related pre-professional programs, public health nutrition, private practice, applied research, or continue on to graduate study.